 ½ stick (or more) of butter at room temp.

 Pour yeast into warm water (not over 110 degrees) and stir, let it sit to proof.
-Scald milk in a large pot, then with heat off melt ½ c of butter and the sugar into it.
+Scald milk in a large pot, then with heat off add ½ c of butter and the sugar into it, sitr to melt.
 Cool to 100 – 105 degrees.

 Place pot into an inch or so of warm water and stir beaten egg and yeast into milk mixture.
 Mixing with electric hand mixer, add flour into it one cup at a time till smooth.
 When you can no longer use the mixer, use a spoon or your hands to finish adding in the flour.
 Do not add more flour than the 4 cups.